Half-Life: Alyx: Jeff

+The chapter contains more physics objects than the entirety of Half-Life 2, and was set in a distillery to explain the abundance of bottles the player can throw to distract Jeff.
+It includes alien spores that cause Alyx to cough, drawing Jeff's attention.
+After playtesters instinctively covered their mouths, the team implemented this into the design.
+This also added strategy, as players have to keep one hand free to carry a bottle.
+At the end of the chapter, the player traps Jeff in a trash compactor.
+Most playtesters chose to activate the compactor and crush him.

 Casting

 Merle Dandridge reprised her role as Alyx for initial recording sessions in March 2019, but after playtests indicated that Alyx needed a younger voice, Ozioma Akagha was cast in September 2019.
 Akagha avoided using irritation in her performance, as "you don't want someone in your head that sounds irritated with you".

 Additional actors include James Moses Black as Eli, replacing Robert Guillaume, who died in 2017, and Rhys Darby as Russell, who added comedic elements.
 Returning actors include Tony Todd as the alien Vortigaunts, Mike Shapiro as the G-Man, and Ellen McLain as the voice of the Combine broadcasts.
 Shapiro recorded his lines in one 20-minute take, with pickups in 2019.
-Cissy Jones (Olga) and Rich Sommer (Larry, Russell's Drone, and Combine Soldiers) were cast at the suggestion of writer Sean Vanaman, who had worked with them on Campo Santo's Firewatch (2016).
+Cissy Jones (Olga) and Rich Sommer (Larry, Russell's drone, and Combine Soldiers) were cast at the suggestion of the writer Sean Vanaman, who had worked with them on Campo Santo's Firewatch (2016).

 Writing

 The former Valve writers Erik Wolpaw and Jay Pinkerton turned down invitations to return to Valve early in the Alyx development.
 Instead, Valve recruited Rob Yescombe of The Invisible Hours, who worked on Alyx in 2017 and 2018.
-Yescombe's narrative was darker than other Half-Life games, with scenes of dread, torture and horror.
+Yescombe's narrative was darker than previous Half-Life games, with scenes of dread, torture and horror.
 The antagonist was a female Combine officer named Hahn; in one proposed ending, Alyx would kill Hahn in revenge for torturing her father.
 Yescombe also proposed an ending in which Alyx and the G-Man would travel back in time to the events of the first Half-Life to prevent Freeman from triggering the alien invasion.

 After the company-wide playtest in 2018, feedback was overwhelmingly positive but for the story, which employees scored the lowest of any Valve game.
 Morasky described it as "dark, serious and laborious", likening it to a Zack Snyder superhero film.
-Designer Corey Peters said the team had a "strong feeling" about the story and that it had been "validating" to get the feedback.
+The designer Corey Peters said the feedback vindicated their misgivings.

 Valve initially planned to launch Alyx alongside its Index VR headset in June 2019, but delayed it to address the story.
-They re-enlisted Wolpaw and Pinkerton to rewrite the plot and dialogue from scratch while preserving the gameplay.
-They were joined by Jake Rodkin and Sean Vanaman, who had joined the company when Valve acquired Campo Santo.
-Sources reported that Marc Laidlaw, who retired from Valve in 2016, provided consultation.
-However, he later denied this, saying he did not want the writers "second-guessing him" and that he had confidence in Pinkerton and Wolpaw.
+They re-enlisted Wolpaw and Pinkerton to rewrite the plot and dialogue while preserving the gameplay, along with Jake Rodkin and Sean Vanaman, who had joined when Valve acquired Campo Santo.
+Marc Laidlaw, who retired in 2016, denied reports that he had provided consultation, saying he had confidence in Pinkerton and Wolpaw and did not want them "second-guessing" him.